 This fine rosemary plant has been pruned into the shape of a topiary.
 The video at the end of this post shows how I do that.

-Today we are going to prune it more to refresh its shape then we will root the trimmings.
+Today we will prune it more to refresh its shape, and then we will root the trimmings.

 Soil Mix for Rosemary cuttings